grdryn/ctf-sudo-challenge/README.md

 3. Kill the containerssh pod in ns/containerssh, otherwise the configuration won't be reloaded.

-Once it's all done, connect to containerssh
+Once it's all done, connect to containerssh to spawn the pod:

+    ssh agent@agent.ctf.raiders-of-the-lost-flag.quest -p 2000

 > For some reason, there is an issue with the SSH client in fedora: it won't
 > proceed to the authentication phase. **This is problematic all will need to